jsj2008/Neon-Engine/README.md

 	void Start() override
 	{
-		/* This is the array of vertices that make up the quad.*/ /* NOTE: This is temporary and will be replaced by a MeshRenderer component! */ std::vector<float> vertices =
+		/* This is the array of vertices that make up the quad.*/ /* NOTE: This is temporary and will be replaced by a Mesh component! */ std::vector<float> vertices =
 		{
 			 /* Positions			    Colors*/